-In a deliberate effort to encourage the use of sea level data in the region, a project was proposed for tidal analysis and prediction in the WIO region with the support of Western Indian Ocean Marine Science Association (WIOMSA) and IOC of UNESCO through its Division of Ocean Data and Information Network for Africa (ODINAFRICA).
+In a deliberate effort to encourage the use of sea level data in the region, IOC of UNESCO through its Division of Ocean Data and Information Network for Africa (ODINAFRICA) and the Western Indian Ocean Marine Science Association (WIOMSA) have supported the initiative for tidal analysis and prediction in the WIO region.

-The objective of the project is to provide an insight on the status of sea level monitoring in some selected locations in the WIO region through preparation of comprehensive national reports.
-This involved collection and analysis of sea level data from selected tide gauge stations and production of tidal predictions for those stations for the period 1 January 2008 - 31 December 2009.
+The objective of the initiative is to provide an insight on the status of sea level monitoring in some selected locations in the WIO region through preparation of comprehensive national reports.
+This involved collection and analysis of sea level data from selected tide gauge stations and generation of tidal predictions for those stations.